This post may contain affiliate links.

 I organize my homeschool planner in a 1.5 inch 3-ring binder with pocket divider tabs.
 You can have your planner bound at an office supply store fairly inexpensively, but I like being able to add and take things out.
 This means the homeschool planner will be able to adapt to whatever I need it to be.
 It is truly 100% customizable!
 Using a 3 ring binder also lets me just pull out old pages and insert new ones each summer.

-How I Set Up My Customizable Homeschool Lesson Planner
+How I Set Up My DIY Homeschool Lesson Planner

 In the front of the binder I keep a list of weekly goals.
 I see it as soon as I open my planner.
 This keeps me focused on personal and home projects that might otherwise get forgotten.
 I also keep a copy of our weekly schedule here.
 I don’t want to forget a co-op class!